 Guests can take in the amazing scenery while enjoying their meal outside on the deck, and there is a lawn and jungle gym area for kids.

-Travelling on the N7 from Cape Town, head North on the N7 toward Malmesbury.
+Travel on the N7 from Cape Town, head North on the N7 toward Malmesbury.
 Turn left at Exit 31 (Melkbosstrand).
 At the junction, immediately turn right and pass underneath the N7 bridge.
 Continue straight until you reach a T-junction.
 Turn left onto the Botterberg gravel road.
 You will reach Capaia after about 6,5kms.

 -33° 42' 6.57''